Illuminating the Dark Funnel of B2B Marketing

 Simple, you need two strategies:

-Paid
+1. Paid

-Inside of paid, start with product marketing, then social media and work your way up.
-You can go straight to paid if you don't have an audience built for core organic distribution channels, and you believe it's going to make an impact and move the needle to someone buying.
+You can go straight to paid if you don’t have an audience built for core organic distribution channels, and you believe it’s going to make an impact and move the needle on someone buying.

-Chris adds:
+Chris added:

 “Most importantly, when you're paying for things, it needs to serve a business objective.”

-Organic
+2. Organic

 Then, as people see your ads, they might actually subscribe and get into a different stream.
 Having these two strategies running in parallel is critically important because it gets organic traction and boosts paid.

-Regarding Cognism's strategy, Alice says:
+Regarding Cognism’s strategy, Alice said:

 “Then we'll build a phase two funnel where we restart the video views with product target and MOFU content such as webinars etc.”